 GDPR gives data subjects (i.e., your online customers) the right not to be subject to decisions solely based on automated processing that produce ‘legal effects’ or other significant effects.
 As increasingly more online verifications are carried out by algorithms, concerns have been raised about the lack of transparency behind the technology, which leaves individuals with little understanding of how decisions are made about them.

 Since Jumio takes a hybrid approach to online identity verification, combining machine learning, AI, computer vision and biometrics, coupled with human review, we’re able to provide much greater transparency about the rationale for acceptance or rejection for any given identity verification transaction.

-Jumio’s compliant machine learning approach builds in data privacy and security at every stage of the machine learning workflow including initial data capture, ID preprocessing, data tagging, algorithm training and model deployment.
+Jumio’s machine learning approach builds in prevention of bias and discrimination in the decision making process by continuous testing against those factors.
+Furthermore, Jumio incorporates data privacy and security at every stage of the machine learning workflow including initial data capture, ID preprocessing, data tagging, algorithm training and model deployment.

 3. Data Retention